Sports-related curses: Ma Long WTT Singles Trophy Curse

 competition in Macao, China in 2020, Chinese Table Tennis player Ma Long has been unable to win an official WTT Singles title despite reaching six finals in WTT competitions as of November 2024 and winning 28 ITTF World Tour competitions before 2020.
-Widely regarded as the greatest table tennis player of all time, this WTT title drought has been dubbed a curse by many fans and commentators in the table tennis world.
+This WTT title drought has been dubbed a curse by many fans and commentators in the table tennis world.

 35 years old and over UFC Male title curse (Lightweight division and below)

 In the Ultimate Fighting Championship (UFC), the 35 and over title curse refers to a longstanding trend in which male fighters aged 35 and older had consistently failed to capture or defend championship titles in the lighter weight classes—specifically, lightweight (155 lbs), featherweight (145 lbs), bantamweight (135 lbs), and flyweight (125 lbs).
 This phenomenon had persisted since the UFC introduced these lower weight divisions and had become an oft-cited superstition within the MMA community.
 The curse was notable for its statistical consistency.
 While fighters aged 35 and above have found success in higher weight divisions—such as middleweight, light heavyweight and heavyweight—no male fighter in UFC history has won a championship bout in the lightweight division or lower after reaching the age of 35.
 Alexander Volkanovski created history, as he won the vacant UFC featherweight championship (145 lbs) beating Diego Lopes at UFC 314 at the age of 36, thus effectively ending the curse.